MakanAKaregar/ESA_CAMEO_WGAST/Field campaign in Cameroon/README.md

   <em>.</em>
 </p>

-### Site CAM4 is in the Wouri estuary near the large city of Douala, a wide tidal estuary with convergence of multiple rivers and channels (Wouri, Mungo Dibamba).
+### Site CAM4 is in the Wouri estuary near the large city of Douala, a wide tidal estuary with convergence of multiple rivers and channels (Wouri, Mungo, Dibamba).
 <p align="center">
   <img src="../assets/CAM4_fieldwork.jpg" width="1200">
   <br>
   <em>.</em>
 </p>

-### Site CAM5 is in the Campo (Ntem) River estuary, a narrow estuary with forested banks dominated by a single river.
+### Site CAM5 is located in the Campo (Ntem) River estuary, a narrow estuary with forested banks dominated by a single river, where the interaction between the river and the Atlantic Ocean is particularly pronounced.
 <p align="center">
   <img src="../assets/CAM5_fieldwork.jpg" width="1200">
   <br>